 From village halls to stately homes, festivals and arts centres, we work with partners and venues to screen a rich programme of cinema, from the latest homegrown independent films, to silver screen classics, arthouse favourites, Hollywood hits, world cinema gems and films for younger audiences.

-The National Media Museum in Bradford, West Yorkshire, opened in 1983, and has since become one of the most visited UK museums outside London.
-It explores the science, technology and art of the still and moving image, and its impact on our lives; drawing from more than 3.5 million objects in its National Photography, Television and Cinematography Collections.
-The Museum creates special exhibitions, interactive galleries and activities for families and adults, and is home to three cinemas, including Europe’s first IMAX cinema screen and the world’s only public Cinerama screen outside the USA.
-Entry to the Museum is free. www.nationalmediamuseum.org.uk
+The National Science and Media Museum in Bradford, West Yorkshire, opened in 1983, and has since become one of the most visited UK museums outside London.
+The Museum draws on more than three million objects to explore the transformative impact of image and sound technologies on our lives, creating special exhibitions, interactive galleries and activities for families and adults.
+It is home to three cinemas, including Europe’s first IMAX cinema screen and the world’s only public Cinerama screen outside the USA.
+Entry to the Museum is free. https://www.scienceandmediamuseum.org.uk/

 Eden Arts is one of the North’s leading artist-led organisations.
 Based in Cumbria, Eden Arts has been operating for over 20 years and creates projects around mass participation, local distinctiveness and digital engagement. www.edenarts.co.uk